 Being a wealthy Sunnydale girl, Cordelia is always wearing the latest 90s trends.
 Her outfits can get preppy, but this is without looking too stuffy or old-fashioned.
 The stunning brunette blends miniskirts with turtlenecks, wears v-neck collars with sleeveless jumpers, and puts leather jackets over simple slip dresses.

-Even though the school is in the middle of a hellmouth, it’s imperative that she looks put-together at all times.
-She may not have Buffy’s superhuman strength but she does have a fearless attitude.
+Even though the school is in the middle of a hellmouth, it’s key that she looks put-together at all times.
+She may not have Buffy’s superhuman strength, but she does have a fearless attitude.
 Vampires, try and attack all you want, just don’t mess with the hair.

 Signature look?
 Behold the Halloween episodes of an already spooky show.
 In one of them, Cordelia appears in a leopard print catsuit, furry cat ears, and whiskered face paint.
 She wears this whilst taking a few of the local kids trick or treating as part of a school volunteering program.
 Maybe not the most appropriate look for the job, but it sums up her fierce temperament, that’s for sure.

 Regina George - Mean Girls.